Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 - [LottieFiles.com](https://lottiefiles.com/): Score Page animation

-Specifically the animation used on the BMS’ score page was created by [Arvind Lakhani](https://lottiefiles.com/7434-confetti).
+The animation used on the BMS’ score page was created by [Arvind Lakhani](https://lottiefiles.com/7434-confetti).
 The **colour scheme and speed** of the animation was adapted by the developer to fulfil the needs of the BMS website.
 Further, a tutorial by [DesignCourse (2021)](https://www.youtube.com/watch?v=x8WW0DDXZ4w&list=PLH7H7OKKWG3T0SAJxSVBxr-Qz-219iWeH&index=22) provided an example of how to implement the animation into HTML and JS code.

-## 9. Acknowledgements
+## 9. Personal Acknowledgements

+This project could not have been achived without the strength given to me by God!

+Additional thanks goes out to my Husband for all his loving patience and support.

+I would also like to thank;

+- My mentor for the invaluable advice he has given me in relation to this project and overall coding principles.
+- All the users that provided their feedback.
+Their feedback helped me to clarify the purpose of the BMS website.
+- The Code Institute for the invaluable coding resources that has aided my learnig.

 ## 10. References